 The Selection Committee will determine all matters relating to the selection of the Scholarship awardee.

 Monies payable to the recipient of this award shall be paid in two equal instalments each year after the census date of Study Period 1 and 2.
+Please allow up to 6 weeks after census date for payment.

 There is no guarantee of ongoing scholarship commitment.
 However, where funding is available and a recipient meets the following on-going criteria, they may be offered a further scholarship for continuing year/s of study.